A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Discussion

-Like the likelihoodist and Neyman-Pearson paradigms of statistical inference, BFF inference requires the formulation of alternative hypotheses.
-For this reason, BFFs are particularly valuable in contexts where prior data or theories are available to formulate alternative hypotheses.
-For example, BFFs (under the name of `\textit{K} ratio`) have been used by the large-scale NANOGrav collaboration to quantify the evidence for new physics theories against the established Standard Model \citep{Afzal2023}.
-In cases where there are no clear alternative hypotheses, data analysts may use BFFs based on `weakly informative` \citep{Gelman2009} or `default` prior distributions \citep[e.g., unit-information priors, see][]{Kass1995b}, but should acknowledge this limitation and report sensitivity analyses (e.g., BFFs for different prior distributions).
-Another possibility is to base BFF inference on Bayes factor bounds \citep{Berger1987, Sellke2001, Held2018}, which give a bound on the maximum evidence against parameter values, but at the cost of losing the ability to quantify evidence \emph{in favour} of parameter values \citep{Pawel2023}.
+Like the likelihoodist and Neyman-Pearson paradigms of statistical inference, SC inference requires the formulation of alternative hypotheses.
+For this reason, SCs are particularly valuable in contexts where prior data or theories are available to formulate alternative hypotheses.
+For example, SCs (under the name of `\textit{K} ratio`) have been used by the large-scale NANOGrav collaboration to quantify the evidence for new physics theories against the established Standard Model \citep{Afzal2023}.
+Similarly, our application of SCs to the coin flipping experiment from \citet{Bartos2023} or the replication studies from \citet{Wagenmakers2016} was relatively straightforward as the prior distribution for the parameters under the alternative could be specified through the a priori specified hypotheses and the data from the original study, respectively.
+In cases where there are no clear alternative hypotheses, data analysts may use SCs based on `weakly informative' \citep{Gelman2009} or `default' prior distributions \citep[e.g., unit-information priors, see][]{Kass1995b}, but should acknowledge this limitation and report sensitivity analyses (e.g., SCs for different prior distributions).
+Another possibility is to base SC inference on Bayes factor bounds \citep{Berger1987, Sellke2001, Held2018}, which give a bound on the maximum evidence against parameter values, but at the cost of losing the ability to quantify evidence \emph{in favour} of parameter values \citep{Pawel2023}.

+We have focused on situations where null models are nested within the alternative model.
+However, SC inference could also be applied to more general model comparison where the null is not nested in the alternative.
+In this case, the interpretation of the SC is more intricate as the comparison does not only involve an additional parameter but an entirely different model.
+Moreover, computing the SC via the Savage-Dickey density ratio is not possible anymore.